-Pay increments, computed at the rate of 3.75% of the employee's base salary, shall be provided after the employee has served two years in a given range at Step F or at the previous pay increment, provided that at the time the employee becomes eligible for the pay increment, the employee receives a current annual rating by his or her supervisor of "acceptable or better service" (i.e. midacceptable or higher).
+Pay increments, computed at the rate of 3.75% of the employee's base salary, shall be provided after the employee has served two years in a given range at Step F, provided that at the time the employee becomes eligible for the pay increment, the employee receives a current annual rating by his or her supervisor of "acceptable or better service" (i.e. mid-acceptable or higher).